-Born: Feb.
-18, 1937 in Abbeville, La.
+Feb.
+18, 1937 - Sept.
+7, 2021 Abbeville, La.

-Coming from a Cajun background, Warren Schexnider spoke only French until the third grade, and was often scolded by teachers for his lack of English skills.
-Like his father, who played in local Cajun and country-and-western bands in 1948, singing the hits of Faron Young, Hank Williams, and Lefty Frizzell.
-In 1952, when he was just 15, he toured with Larry Brasso and the Rythmaires.
+Born into a Cajun family in Louisiana, Warren Schexnider only spoke French until the third grade and was often scolded by teachers for his lack of English skills.
+Like his father, who played in local Cajun and Country & Western bands in 1948, he listened to the hits of Faron Young, Hank Williams, and Lefty Frizzell in his formative years.
+In 1952, at just 15, he toured with Larry Brasso and the Rythmaires.

-Other releases included "Troubles, Troubles (Troubles on My Mind)", "So Long, So Long, (Goodbye, Goodbye)", and "Birmingham Bar".
+Other releases included "Troubles, Troubles (Troubles on My Mind)," "So Long, So Long (Goodbye, Goodbye)," and "Birmingham Bar."
 In 1963 he joined with Rod Bernard and Skip Stewart to create The Shondells.
 Warren played back-up drums for Dale & Grace's #1 hit "I'm Leaving it up to You."
-With Bad Weather, he recorded several regional hits, including "Lord, I need Somebody Bad Tonight" and "My House of Memories."
+With Bad Weather, he recorded several regional hits, including "Lord, I Need Somebody Bad Tonight" and "My House of Memories."

 During the 1980s, Storm recorded "Things Have Gone to Pieces" and "Please, Mr. Sandman" with Cypress Storm.
 Around 2000 Storm experienced a resurgence in popularity when he joined the Lil' Band of Gold, an all-star south Louisiana group.
 On September 5, 2010, Warren Storm was inducted into The Louisiana Music Hall of Fame.
 He is also a member of the Museum of the Gulf Coast, Music Hall of Fame.